 Maybe!
 It depends on the jurisdiction.
 If we do, there's nothing you need to do or worry about.
-We'll calculate and add the tax due on top of the patron's pledge, collect it, and remit it to the taxing authority of the patron directly.
-Find a list of places where this is the case, here: Where is Patreon collecting tax, and what are the tax rates?
+We'll calculate and add the tax due on top of the member/customer payment, collect it, and remit it to the taxing authority of the member/customer directly.
+Find a list of places where this is the case here: Where is Patreon collecting tax, and what are the tax rates?

 I am a US citizen living outside of the US which tax form should I fill out?